vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     private const string GlobalDeviceEndpoint = "global.azure-devices-provisioning.net";
     ```

-1. Locate the **dpsIdScope** variable, and update the assigned value using the **ID Scope** that you copied from the Overview pane of the Device Provisioning Service.
+1. Locate the **dpsIdScope** variable

+1. Update the assigned value using the **ID Scope** that your save to your text editor.

     When you have updated your code, it should look similar to the following:

     ```csharp
     private static string dpsIdScope = "0ne000CBD6C";
     ```

+    > **Note**: If you don't have the DPS ID Scope value, you can get a copy from from the Overview pane of the Device Provisioning Service.

 1. Locate the **certificateFileName** variable, and notice that its value is set to the default name of the device certificate file that you generated (**new-device.cert.pfx**).